-Second Amended and Restated 2003 Stock Plan-The Stock Plan was initially approved by shareholders at the 2003 annual meeting of shareholders.
+Second Amended and Restated 2003 Stock Plan- The Stock Plan was initially approved by shareholders at the 2003 annual meeting of shareholders, amended and restated on March 24, 2011, and again amended and restated, effective April 19, 2012.
 Participation in the Stock Plan is currently limited to Directors, Executive Officers and other employees and consultants selected by the Compensation Committee.
+Restricted Stock and RSUs may be issued to participants in the Stock Plan.